Der Nister: Life

 Just before World War II, the Soviet government briefly adopted less censorious policies over writings considered to be promoting Zionism.
 Der Nister began working on his real masterpiece: Di Mishpokhe Mashber ("The Family Mashber").
 The first volume of work appeared in 1939 in Moscow.
 The work was almost universally praised by critics, and he seemed to be rehabilitated.
 But the success did not last long.
 The limited edition of the first volume sold out quickly, but the Second World War and the German invasion of the Soviet Union in 1941, made publication of a second edition impossible.
 The second volume, dedicated to his daughter Hodel, who starved to death at the siege of Leningrad in early 1942, was not published until 1948 in New York.
-The manuscript of the third volume, the completion of which Der Nister, mentioned in a letter, has been lost.
+The manuscript of the third volume, the completion of which Der Nister mentioned in a letter, has been lost.

 During World War II, Der Nister was evacuated to Tashkent, where he wrote stories about the horrors of the persecution of Jews in German-occupied Poland, which had been described to him by friends firsthand.
 These collected stories were published in 1943 under the title Korbones ("Victims") in Moscow, where he had retired with his second wife Lena Singalowska, a former actress of the Yiddish theater in Kiev.
 In April 1942, Stalin ordered the formation of the Jewish Anti-Fascist Committee designed to influence international public opinion and organize political and material support for the Soviet fight against Nazi Germany, particularly from the West.
 Solomon Mikhoels, the popular actor and director of the Moscow State Jewish Theatre, was appointed the JAC chairman.
 Other members were Der Nister, Itzik Feffer, Peretz Markish and Samuel Halkin.
 They wrote texts and petitions as cries for help against the Nazi pogroms.
 Among others, the texts were printed in U.S. newspapers.
 The JAC also raised funds.

 In 1947, Der Nister made a trip to Birobidzhan, the USSR Jewish Autonomous Region near the Chinese border.
 He traveled there on a special migrant train, together with a thousand Holocaust survivors, to evaluate the development of the self-governing Jewish settlement in this area.
 However, very soon Stalin changed policy to the extermination of Jewish writers and the destruction of Jewish culture in the Soviet Union.
 In February 1949, Der Nister was one of the last of the Jewish writers arrested.
 The Soviet authorities officially reported Der Nister died on 4 June 1950 in an unknown Soviet prison hospital.
 Many of Der Nister's contemporaries would be killed in August 1952 in the Night of the Murdered Poets, including Itzik Feffer, Peretz Markish, David Hofstein, Leib Kvitko and David Bergelson.

-Der Nister's last writings, describing the persecution and destruction of the Jewish communities in Europe under the Nazi regime, and hinting at Soviet persecution as well, were collected in a work, Vidervuks, published posthumously in 1969.
+Der Nister's last writings, describing the persecution and destruction of the Jewish communities in Europe under the Nazi regime, and hinting at Soviet persecution as well, were collected in a work, Vidervuks ("Regrowth"), published posthumously in 1969.